Freedom from Discrimination in Credit Act

 What is the Freedom from Discrimination in Credit Act?

 The Freedom from Discrimination in Credit Act (FDCA) would amend the Equal Credit Opportunity Act (ECOA) to prohibit discrimination in the provision of credit based on sexual orientation or gender identity.
-FDCA simply extends the basic protections afforded under ECOA to LGBT Americans.
+FDCA simply extends the basic protections afforded under ECOA to LGBTQ Americans.

 Thirteen states and the District of Columbia have passed laws prohibiting credit discrimination generally based on sexual orientation, and another two states prohibit such discrimination only in real estate financing.
 Nine states and D.C. prohibit gender identity-based discrimination in credit transactions generally, with another two prohibiting discrimination in financial transactions related to real estate.